 Djer (Hor Djer “Horus who succours”) ruled ancient Egypt during the first dynasty (Early Dynastic Period).
 Djer was probably Manetho’s “Athothis”.
 Manetho estimated that Djer’s reign lasted 31 to 39 years, but inscriptions on the Palermo stone suggest that he actually ruled for about 57 years.
 Manetho describes him as a scholar and claims that an anatomy textbook written by this ancient Egyptian king was still in use in Greek times.

 Fragments of ivory labels from Abydos record trips to Sais and Buto, in the Delta of Lower (northern) Egypt.
 Unfortunately, the hieroglyphs are still at an early state of development making them difficult to translate.

-An inscription at Wadi Halfa records a military campaign deep into Nubia and there is evidence of a campaign into both Lybia and the Sinai.
+An inscription at Wadi Halfa records a military campaign deep into Nubia and there is evidence of a campaign into both Libya and the Sinai.
 He even went as far as naming one of his regnal years “The Year of Smiting the land of the Setjet” (Syria-Palestine).
-This made him the first Pharaoh to record military activity outside the Egyptian borders!
+This made him the first Pharaoh to record military activity outside Egyptian borders.

 Manetho; Athothis (although some claim he was Kentekenes)

 Nomen; Iti (recorded on the Abydos kings list